Onset of inertial magnetoconvection in rotating fluid spheres: Mathematical formulation of the problem

 \section{Mathematical formulation of the problem}

-We consider a homogeneously heated, self-gravitating fluid sphere as shown in figure \ref{f.01}.
+We consider a homogeneously heated and self-gravitating sphere as illustrated in figure \ref{f.01}.
+The sphere is filled with incompressible and electrically conducting fluid characterized by its magnetic diffusivity $\eta$, kinematic viscosity $\nu$, thermal diffusivity $\kappa$ and density $\varrho$.
 The sphere is rotating with a constant angular velocity $\Omega\vec k$ where $\vec k$ is the axial unit vector.
-The fluid is electrically conducting and is characterized by its magnetic diffusivity $\eta$, its kinematic viscosity $\nu$ and its thermal diffusivity $\kappa$.
-Following Malkus (1967) we assume that the fluid sphere is permeated by a magnetic field of the form $\vec B= B_0 \vec k\times \vec r$ where $\vec r$ is the position vector with respect to the center of the sphere and $r$ is its length measured in fractions of the radius $r_0$ of the sphere.
-Since the Lorentz force like the centrifugal force can be balanced by the pressure gradient a static state exists with the temperature distribution $T_S = T_0 - \beta r_0^2 r^2 /2$ and the gravity field given by $\vec g = - \hat{\gamma} r_0\vec r$.
-We use the length $r_0$, the time $r_0^2 / \eta$, the temperature $\eta^2 / \hat{\gamma} \alpha r_0^4$ and the magnetic flux density $\sqrt{\mu \varrho}\eta/r_0$ as scales for the dimensionless description of the problem.
-The density is assumed to be constant except in the gravity term where its temperature dependence given by $\alpha \equiv ( d \varrho/dT)/\varrho =$ const. is taken into account.
-Since we are interested in the onset of convection in the form of small disturbances we can neglect all quadratic terms in the equations.
-The linearized versions of the equations of motion, the equation of magnetic induction, and the heat equation for the deviation $\Theta$ from the static temperature distribution are thus given by
+The gravity field is given by $\vec g = - g r_0\vec r$ where $\vec r$ is the position vector with respect to the centre of the sphere, $r$ is its length measured in fractions of the radius $r_0$ of the sphere and $g$ is the amplitude of the gravitational acceleration.
+Following \citet{Malkus1967}, we assume that the fluid sphere is permeated by a toroidal magnetic field $\vec B \sim \vec k\times \vec r$.
+Since the Lorentz force like the centrifugal force can be balanced by the pressure gradient a static state of no motion exists with the temperature distribution $T_S = T_0 - \beta r_0^2 r^2 /2$.
+We employ the Boussinesq approximation and assume constant material properties $\eta$, $\nu$, $\kappa$, and $\varrho$ everywhere except in the buoyancy term where the density is assumed to have a linear dependence on temperature with a coefficient of thermal expansion $\alpha \equiv (d \varrho/dT)/\varrho =$ const.